Gibbluh/Urrutia_SessionAct/README.md

-Create a folder name Bridakl-Shop
+Create a folder name Bridal-Shop

-Create a database name weeding0shop
+Create a database name weeding_shop

 Input schema.sql through workbench or manually add it on PHPmyAdmin